Sysmic-Robotics/engine/README.md

    * Open Command Palette → CMake: Configure
    * Then: Build → Debug

+The application reads runtime settings from `config.ini`.
+Adjust the vision port or enable the serial radio here without recompiling.

 > If Qt6 is not found, manually set the `Qt6_DIR` using `CMake: Edit Cache (UI)`.